The ATHENA Award®

 Since 1982, more than 6,700 top leaders in over 500 communities have received the prestigious ATHENA Award® in the United States, Bermuda, Canada, China, Greece, India, Russia, United Arab Emirates and United Kingdom.
 By honoring exceptional leaders, the ATHENA Award® Program seeks to inspire others to achieve excellence in their professional and personal lives.

-The program was introduced to the Rochester community in 1987 by the Women's Council, a Rochester Business Alliance affiliate.
+The program was introduced to the Rochester community in 1987 by the Women's Council, a Greater Rochester Chamber of Commerce affiliate.

 The ATHENA Award® recognizes women who: